infobloxopen/db-controller/docs/index.md

       - Port: The optional port to use for connecting to the host.
 If the value is omitted, then the host value from the matching InstanceLabel will be used.
       - Shape: The optional Shape values are arbitrary and help drive instance selection
       - MinStorageGB: The optional MinStorageGB value requests the minimum database host storage capacity
-      - ReclaimPolicy: The optional ReclaimPolicy value defines policy, default delete, possible values: delete, recycle
+      - DeletePolicy: The optional DeletePolicy value defines policy, default delete, possible values: delete, recycle

    * status:
       - Error: Any errors related to provisioning this claim.